-An M&A externship at the law firm of Nelson Mullins Riley & Scarborough LLP in Atlanta will be available in fall and spring semesters.
-This externship is an exciting initiative for 2L students that is a special part of the law school’s corporate counsel externship program (see information below).
+An M&A DEI externship in the Atlanta office of law firm Nelson Mullins Riley & Scarborough LLP will be available in fall and spring semesters.
+This externship is an exciting opportunity for students and is a special part of the law school’s corporate counsel externship program (see information below).
 A seminar will accompany this externship that will focus on legal and ethical issues and professional skills relevant to corporate practice.
 This externship will be for academic credit only.
 The externship may be either part-time (16 hours per week for 6 hours of credit) or full-time (32 hours per week for 10 hours of credit).

 See the schedule with deadlines for applications: Clinic and Externship Application Schedule.

 Nelson Mullins will conduct interviews and select the extern prior to point allocation.
-If you have questions, please contact Professor Scott Lowry, email@example.com.
+If you have questions, please contact Professor Lowry (firstname.lastname@example.org).

 Scope of Work

 During their semester, M&A Diversity Externs are a valued member of the internal team—with intentional focus on practical experience and access to the dynamic M&A practice.
-The M&A Diversity Extern will work alongside attorneys representing publicly traded and privately-owned businesses as well as private equity investors.
-By participating in the M&A externship at Nelson Mullins, a student will be afforded a unique learning opportunity and gain exposure to the entire M&A process.
-The student will be involved in a variety of matters relating to M&A transaction, such as preparing initial drafts of transaction documents, managing or assisting with the transaction process, conducting legal due diligence, and participating in meetings and calls relating to M&A matters.
-The student may gain exposure to various practice areas, such as corporate, private equity, venture capital, intellectual property, employment/benefits, environmental, tax, and securities, as they arise in the transaction setting.
+The M&A Diversity Extern will work alongside attorneys representing publicly traded and privately-owned businesses as well as private equity investors across a variety of industries.
+The M&A Diversity Extern will be involved in a variety of matters relating to M&A transactions, such as preparing initial drafts of transaction documents, managing or assisting with the transaction process, conducting legal due diligence, and participating in meetings and calls relating to M&A matters.
+The M&A Diversity Extern may gain exposure to various practice areas, such as corporate, private equity, venture capital, intellectual property, data privacy, employment/benefits, environmental, tax, and securities as they arise in the transaction setting.

-A student will have the opportunity to shadow practicing attorneys in client calls and meetings and to work directly with both partners and associates.
-A student will also join attorneys in networking with deal professionals in the Atlanta community, such as accountants and investment bankers.
-The extensive Nelson Mullins’ associate training opportunities will be available to the student as they arise throughout the semester.
+The M&A Diversity Extern will have the opportunity to shadow practicing attorneys in client calls and meetings and to work directly with both partners and associates.
+The M&A Diversity Extern will also join attorneys in networking with deal professionals in the Atlanta community, such as accountants and investment bankers.
+The extensive Nelson Mullins’ associate training opportunities will be available to the extern as they arise throughout the semester.
 Additionally, the M&A Diversity Extern will have the opportunity to develop their legal network and learn how to communicate effectively in a law firm environment.